|

 might look like it lands out of bounds, violating categorical distinctions

-But this is what new paradigms do.
+But that is what new paradigms—new interpretive frameworks—do.
 They violate assumptions and reconstitute

 organic chemistry in interstellar space, nuclear